benhoyle/robot/README.md

 Now run - ```r.remote_control()``` on the robot and ```brian.remote_control()```
 on the server.
 You should be able to use the a-w-s-d keys to move L-F-B-R!

+## Getting State - Action Pairs

+Everytime the robot receives a command it sends its state to the server before executing the command.
+Hence, the server sends a command then waits to hear the state in reply then logs both the received state and the sent command.

+# Ideas

+The play_sound method offers opportunities for some AI music generation.